 In connection with our initial public offering in 2005, the underwriters paid \$100 for an option to purchase up to a total of 225,000 units.
-The units issuable upon exercise of this option were identical to those offered in the initial public offering (i.e. each unit consisted of one share of common stock and one warrant) except that the associated warrants had a higher exercise price (see below).
-The unit purchase option became exercisable at \$10.00 per unit on August 3, 2007, and expired unexercised on July 27, 2010 (except that the warrant included in such option expired unexercised on July 27, 2009).
+The units issuable upon exercise of this option are identical to those offered in the initial public offering (i.e. each unit consists of one share of common stock and one warrant) except that the associated warrants have a higher exercise price (see below).
+The unit purchase option became exercisable at \$10.00 per unit on August 3, 2007, and expires on July 27, 2010 (except that the warrant included in such option expired unexercised on July 27, 2009).
+The exercise price and number of units issuable upon the exercise of the option may be adjusted in certain circumstances including in the event of a stock dividend, or recapitalization, reorganization, merger or consolidation.
+We are not obligated to pay cash or other consideration to the holders of the unit purchase option or "net-cash settle" the obligation under the unit purchase option.